Table of Contents

 While infrastructure has improved a lot, Paul feels that the real estate market remains sluggish and property rates have come down by 25 per cent, in the last five years.
 “I have lived on rent here for a few years, as the possession of our flat was delayed, due to the National Green Tribunal’s (NGT’s) ban on construction in August 2013, for housing complexes which were located within 10 kilometres of the Okhla Bird Sanctuary.
 The ban has now been removed, after the NGT issued clarifications.

 “In Noida, most of the sectors have well-laid residential sections, with flyovers and wide roads.
 Noida has now expanded to Greater Noida and it has easy access to NH-24, which helps residents of Ghaziabad, Meerut and Moradabad.
 It is also connected to Faridabad and Gurugram, through the FNG (Faridabad-Noida-Ghaziabad) Expressway, which has cut down the travel time to Delhi.
-With several infrastructure developments in Noida, one hopes it will eventually lead to an increase in real estate prices,” concludes Paul.
+With several infrastructure developments, one hopes it will eventually lead to an increase in property prices in Noida,” concludes Paul.